-Who is the toolkit designed for?
+Who is this toolkit for?

-This toolkit is designed for you; people who are designing, developing and undertaking research.
+This toolkit is for you; people who are designing, developing and undertaking research.
 It's been put together by a steering group of members of the Parkinson's community, healthcare professionals and research professionals.

 The resources you create with these tools can also be used to inform your peers and other healthcare professionals on the progress of your research.